The datacontract CLI is an open-source command-line tool for working with data contracts.

 Data Contract CLI connects to a data source and runs schema and quality tests to verify that the data contract is valid.

-Feel free to create an issue, if you need support for an additional type and formats.
+Feel free to create an issue, if you need support for additional types and formats.

 S3